asclines/descoladan/content/worked_solutions/maximum-subarray.md

 return largest_sum
 ```

-If `input` variable is not mutable:
+But this change doesn't affect space/time complexities.

+In the case that your `input` variable is not mutable we can use two variables to hold the largest seen sum and what would be the equivalent of `input[i-1]` from our previous solution.
 ```
 largest_sum = input[0]
 previous_sum = input[0]